ubc-library-rc/gis-intro-leaflet/content/hands-on7.md

 <br>

 The function we'll use to add pop-ups to each feature is called `onEachFeature`.
 Then, just like when styling the parks, we have to add an option `{onEachFeature}` to the code that loads the data layer that references this new function.
-In your web map's HTML document, replace the code for community gardens point layer with the following:
+In your web map's HTML document, replace the code that adds community gardens as a point layer with the following:

 Copy/Paste